Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week10.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-Created a new file `template.yaml` and folder `cluster` in the `aws/cfn` directory.
+Create a new file `template.yaml` and folder `cluster` in the `aws/cfn` directory.
 This file will contain the structure of our containers such as the frontend and the backend container, target groups, application load balancer.
 ```sh
 AWSTemplateFormatVersion: 2010-09-09